 Seasonality.
 No significant portion of the Company's business regarded as seasonal.
-While the Company's New Hampshire and Michigan operations' usage varies somewhat during the year due to tourism and the presence of vacation homes, this variation is not material to operations as a whole.
+While the Company's New Hampshire and Michigan operations' usage varies somewhat during the year due to tourism and the presence of vacation homes, this variation is not material to LICT's operations or results as a whole.